dlimeb/dieterlimeback.com/src/_pages/articles/first-post.md

 # First

-This is my first post.
-Yippee.
-Of course, all this is is just testing.
+This is my first post -- yippee.
+Of course, this is all "just testing".
+And, does SMALL CAPS work?